quixoticmonk/thoughts/PITCHME.md

 ---
 ### Approach we took
 @ul
-- Take one piece of functionality and create an automation script
+- Take one piece of functionality,write an automation script and make it work.
-- Make it work
 - Take another story, Add another script ( 2 scripts now..Yaay)
 - **REFACTOR !!!**
   - Reduce execution time